Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

 retains a completed media item so the backend can report `Finished`, that identity still comes from that same snapshot; a renderer must not preserve it after a later empty snapshot.

+Playback events also carry an envelope timestamp.
+Electron accepts only a strictly newer valid event within one backend lifecycle; duplicate or older events cannot replace cached state.
+Starting a new backend lifecycle clears the freshness cursor.
+The main renderer and Mini-player revalidate snapshots before using them and ignore invalid updates rather than merging them with prior identity fields.

 ## Chapters and favourites